chrismphy/COP-4020-Alternative-Language-Project/readme.md

 # Q2: Why did you pick this programming language?

 - I picked Julia as my programming language, as I believe it is the perfect language for data science.
-I find the language extremely intuitive, and in some cases more intuitive than python.
-Julia is also faster than Python, when python is used without optimization and vector computing using cython and numpy.
-As I have originally used R for data science during my math degree for its ease of use, I eventually chose Python because R is extremely slow, and will likely use Julia for any solo data science related project, as it has performance gains range from 10x-30x over python.
+I find the language extremely intuitive, and in some cases more intuitive than Python.
+Julia is also faster than Python when Python is used without optimization and vector computing using cython and NumPy.
+As I have originally used R for data science during my math degree for its ease of use, I eventually chose Python because R is extremely slow, and will likely use Julia for any solo data science related project, as it has performance gains range from 10x-30x over Python.
 Julia also has GPU support, multiple dispatch, distributed and parallel computing support, and interoperation with other programming languages such as C and Java.
 Throughout the project I found Julia syntax easier to use than Python, especially when defining sets for variables in mutable structures(example : oem::Union{String, Nothing}, here oem variable can be either type string or nothing).
 However, the only disadvantage that was glaring with Julia is it a victim of its young age.
-In particular, there are not many packages and libraries available for Julia as there are for Python, and debugging Julia could be slightly difficult given that it is a young language with much less support than Python.
+In particular, there are not many packages and libraries available for Julia as there are for Python, and debugging Julia could be slightly difficult given that it is a young language with less support than Python.